Karnes County License Hearing Guide

 If You Refused Testing

-Texas, like most states, has an implied consent law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully requested by a police officer.
-Refusing to take a breath or blood test carries significant penalties.
+Texas operates under an implied consent law.
+This means that by operating a vehicle on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully requested by a law enforcement officer.
+Refusing to take a breath or blood test carries significant penalties under TX law § 724.011.

 - Refusal Penalty: If you refused to take a breath or blood test, your license will be suspended for a longer period than if you failed the test - typically 180 days for a first offense.

-- Implied Consent Law in Texas: Understanding the implied consent law is vital.
+- Implied Consent Law in Texas: Texas Transportation Code Chapter 724 outlines the implied consent law.
 Refusing a test doesn't mean you get away with anything; it often results in a harsher penalty.

 The ALR/Administrative Hearing